Doing Business with WFP

-To do business with WFP, a vendor must be on the WFP Registered Supplier Roster - both to receive tenders for food, goods and services and submit bids.
+To do business with WFP, a supplier must be on the WFP Registered Supplier Roster to receive tenders for food, goods and services.

-Registration will depend on WFP's evaluation of a company's experience, its ability to perform and financial soundness, as well as the relevance of the goods or services offered.
+Registration will depend on WFP's evaluation of a company's experience, its ability to perform and its financial soundness.
 WFP reserves the right to publicly post the details of tender awards, including the supplier's name and total contract value.

 What does registration on the WFP Supplier Roster mean?

 Registration status is not indefinite.
-WFP reserves the right to delete a vendor from its database in the event of poor performance or non-competitive offers.
+WFP reserves the right to remove a vendor from its database in the event of poor performance or non-competitive offers.

 How to Register with WFP

-Prior to registering on UNGM, please read about Doing business with WFP to understand the criteria for vendor registration and qualification.
+Prior to registering on the UNGM portal, please read the guidelines on Doing Business with WFP to understand the criteria for suppliers registration and qualification.